 Those of you who are particularly crafty will appreciate this beautiful cloth puzzle made with cloth material by Bliss Cocotte.

 There is a numerous creative ways using popsicle sticks to make puzzles for or with kids to learn numbers, alphabet.
 For example, DIY Number Puzzle via Make, take and Teach.
 Also you can find great example here, here and here.

 Here is a great idea how to make a DIY puzzle with a picture from child’s favourite book.

 Great suggestion from Nurture store: Make a hide and seek baby jigsaw.

 Here is a fun and gorgeous puzzle idea – Upcycled coffee can: Twisting puzzle via De tout et de rien: Activités pour le Préscolaire.Thank you for visiting.
 I would love to hear your thoughts!
 Feel free to leave your comment below.
-Please note that this post may contain affiliate links to products I use and recommend.
+Please note that this post may contain affiliate links to products I use or recommend.